 The ANSI Procedures for the Registration of ANSI Technical Reports place the decision to publish a technical report with the Accredited Standards Developer, in conformance with its own operating procedures.
 When the Secretariat receives a formal request from a technical report writing Working Group Chairperson that the draft document is “final” and ready for registration by ANSI, the Secretariat accepts the responsibility and will be accountable to exercise due diligence in ensuring that due process during the development of the technical report as well as consensus has been achieved within the Work Group or the MTConnect community as a whole.
 The Secretariat reserves the right to conduct additional review at its discretion (e.g., MTCI-SC ballot or additional public review), or to deny recommendation to ANSI for registration as a technical report.
 See also, the ANSI Procedures for the Registration of Technical Reports, and §6.1.8 on appeals.

-6 MTConnect Institute SC POLICIES
+6 MTConnect Institute SC Polices

 6.1 Appeals Policy